Long Weekend (1978 film): Plot

-The story concerns a couple, Peter (Hargreaves) and Marcia (Behets), who, along with their dog, Cricket, go for a weekend camping trip near the beach.
-It is plain that there is great tension between the couple although the source is unclear.
-Marcia, for her part, is not particularly keen on the idea of taking this trip but does so to please Peter.
-On the way, Peter throws a cigarette butt out the window, accidentally kills a kangaroo, and appears to trespass private property on his approach to a beach that the locals do not seem to know anything about.
-Once they arrive and set up camp, the couple engages in environmentally destructive actions including the theft and destruction of an eagle's egg, the killing of a dugong, what appears to be the killing of a throng of birds, and the needless partial chopping of trees.
-Gradually it becomes apparent that the source of this rift is an abortion that Marcia had, possibly in secret, because of it being the result of an affair with another man.
-As tensions between the couple escalate, nature is not pleased with their environmental wrongdoing and starts to strike back, first by an eagle and possum attacking Peter, and then through more insidious means.
-The film culminates as Marcia reaches her last straw and steals Peter's car, leaving him stranded at the beach.
-Both of them are left alone for a night to survive the elements.
-Peter arms himself with a spear-gun that is shot at some point during his troubled night.
-The next morning, Peter finds Marcia's body, impaled by his spear, and his car abandoned in what appears to be a mesh of spider webs, which he eventually ditches after getting it stuck in mud.
-Peter finally finds the main road after hours of searching and steps on to the road to wave down a truck.
-However, a bird attacks the truck driver before seeing Peter, causing him to lose control, and the truck hits and kills Peter.
+Peter and Marcia, along with their dog Cricket, go for a weekend camping trip to a secluded beach.
+There is tension between the couple, and it appears that each may have a lover.
+Marcia is not keen on taking this trip but does so grudgingly.
+On the way there, Peter's discarded cigarette butt ignites a small fire, and he accidentally runs over and kills a kangaroo.

+Once they have arrived and set up camp at the edge of a wooded area near the beach, the couple cause more environmental damage, including the theft and destruction of an eagle's egg, the killing of a dugong, what appears to be the killing of a throng of birds, and the needless partial chopping of trees.

+Peter and Marcia bicker, and it is revealed that a crucial source of mutual resentment is an abortion she had following an affair with another man.
+As tensions rise between the self-absorbed and environmentally toxic couple, nature starts to strike back: first by an eagle and possum attacking Peter, and then through more insidious means.
+Marcia, desperate to get away, steals Peter's car and leaves him alone with night drawing in.
+Peter arms himself with a spear-gun which he fires blindly at a noise during his troubled night.

+The next morning, Peter sees Marcia's dead body impaled by the spear, and finds his car abandoned in what appears to be a mesh of spider webs.
+He drives away, but eventually has to ditch the car when it gets stuck in mud.
+Peter stumbles upon the main road after hours of searching.
+He steps out to wave down a truck.
+But a sulphur-crested cockatoo attacks its driver, causing him to lose control, and the truck hits and kills Peter.